CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Carp's Tale.** Qelline's ten-year-old son, Carp, is a spirited and curious young halfling.
 Carp is captivated by the idea of becoming an adventurer and shares a fascinating story.
 He mentions that while he was playing in the woods near Tresendar Manor, he stumbled upon a concealed tunnel in a thicket.
 During his discovery, a couple of "big, menacing bandits" emerged from the tunnel, engaging with Redbrands in the vicinity.
 Thankfully, Carp managed to remain concealed from their view, but the situation was precarious.
 Carp believes that the bandits maintain a hidden lair beneath the old manor house.
 He can either guide the characters to the tunnel's entrance or provide them with directions.
 This tunnel leads directly to area 8 in the Redbrand hideout.

 **Quest: Reidoth the Druid.** Qelline and Reidoth, a druid, share a longstanding friendship.
-If Qelline deduces that the characters are in search of specific locations such as Cragmaw Castle or Wave Echo Cave, she suggests they visit Reidoth for assistance since he possesses extensive knowledge of the land.
-Qelline informs the characters that Reidoth recently embarked on a journey to the Thundertree ruins, located just west of the Reddwall Wood.
+If Qelline deduces that the characters are in search of specific locations such as Mountainmaw Castle or Wave Echo Cave, she suggests they visit Reidoth for assistance since he possesses extensive knowledge of the land.
+Qelline informs the characters that Reidoth recently embarked on a journey to the Lumgrove ruins, located just west of the Highmount Wood.
 These ruins are situated approximately fifty miles northwest of Tuntin.
 She provides detailed directions to help the characters locate this place.
-If the party pursues this quest, refer to the "Ruins of Thundertree" section for further information.
+If the party pursues this quest, refer to the "Ruins of Lumgrove" section for further information.

 ### Shrine of Luck